-Further information can be found in The Foundation for Incident Command.
+For further information, refer to the Health, Safety and welfare framework for the operational environment.

-Fire and rescue services should ensure that people working under stressful conditions are aware of the effects and symptoms of stress.
+- Ensure that people working under stressful conditions are aware of the effects and symptoms of stress.
 They should prepare them to be able to operate in stressful environments.
-There should be adequate training and support processes in place to prepare personnel for the pressures of incident command.

-Fire and rescue services should ensure incident commanders are able to recognise the effects of stress in both themselves and others, and understand how stress may impact on their ability to command an incident.

-Fire and rescue services should consider the effects of fatigue on incident commanders and other operational personnel involved at an incident, ensuring options are available to manage the effects of fatigue.
-These include:

-- Rotating crews

-- Arranging welfare

-- Providing reliefs

-The right time for these arrangements will depend on the type of incident and its duration.
-Procedures should include the actions incident commanders should take before fatigue begins to reduce performance.
+There should be adequate training and support processes to prepare personnel for the pressures of incident command - Ensure incident commanders are able to recognise the effects of stress in both themselves and others, and understand how stress may affect their ability to command an incident. - Consider the effects of fatigue on incident commanders and other operational personnel involved at an incident, ensuring options are available to manage the effects of fatigue.
+These include: - Rotating crews - Arranging welfare - Providing reliefs - The right time for these arrangements will depend on the type of incident and its duration.
+Procedures should include the actions incident commanders should take before fatigue begins to reduce performance

-Organisation at an incident
+- Incident commanders should: - Recognise the negative effects that stress and fatigue can have on themselves and others - Consider relief and welfare arrangements to reduce the effects of stress and fatigue on themselves and others

+Hazard - Ineffective organisation of the incident ground

 Hazard Control measure

-Ineffective organisation of the incident ground Clearly defined command roles and responsibilities, incorporating multi-agency arrangements Structuring an incident Arrangements in place to deal with 'firefighter emergencies'
+Ineffective organisation of the incident ground Clearly defined command roles and responsibilities, incorporating multi-agency arrangements

+Have a communication strategy

+Structuring an incident

+Establish appropriate cordon controls

+Arrangements to deal with firefighter emergencies

 It is the responsibility of fire and rescue services to ensure that incident commanders are sufficiently trained, capable and knowledgeable to be able to effectively and safely organise resources to obtain the best resolution to an incident.
-It is the role of all personnel, who may attend or are involved with an incident, to ensure that they are familiar with the requirements of the incident command system and that they can operate safely and effectively within it.
+It is the role of all personnel, who may attend or are involved with an incident, to ensure that they are familiar with the requirements of the incident command system and that they can operate safely and effectively in it.
 This applies to those who will perform a command role and equally to those who will be operating under the command of others, including the fire control room.